TJ-zhanglab/SpatialE/User's guidance/README.md

 ```
 ## Step2: Preparing the ST Seurat object

-We will use the ST data of a posterior coronal slice of mouse brain that was generated with the Visium technology from [10x Genomics](https://www.10xgenomics.com/resources/datasets?query=&page=1&configure%5Bfacets%5D%5B0%5D=chemistryVersionAndThroughput&configure%5Bfacets%5D%5B1%5D=pipeline.version&configure%5BhitsPerPage%5D=500&menu%5Bproducts.name%5D=Spatial%20Gene%20Expression#:~:text=Search-,Datasets,-Products), which contains the expression of 32,285 genes at 2,702 spatial spots before quality control.
+For demonstration, we use the ST data of a posterior coronal slice of mouse brain that was generated with the Visium technology from [10x Genomics](https://www.10xgenomics.com/resources/datasets?query=&page=1&configure%5Bfacets%5D%5B0%5D=chemistryVersionAndThroughput&configure%5Bfacets%5D%5B1%5D=pipeline.version&configure%5BhitsPerPage%5D=500&menu%5Bproducts.name%5D=Spatial%20Gene%20Expression#:~:text=Search-,Datasets,-Products), which contains the expression of 32,285 genes at 2,702 spatial spots before quality control.
 We used the data preprocessing workflow of [Seurat](https://satijalab.org/seurat/index.html) to perform dimension reduction and clustering on the ST data, and saved the preprocessed results in SpatialE's built-in dataset `Mouse_Brain_ST_Demo` (**Note:** If the input is the original ST count expression matrix, it should be processed into a Seurat object according to the [Seurat](https://satijalab.org/seurat/index.html), and the corresponding dimensionality reduction and clustering processing should be performed to obtain a Seurat object like `Mouse_Brain_ST_Demo`).
 It can be imported directly:

 ```r
 data(Mouse_Brain_ST_Demo)